 Program Length and Plans of Study

 The MSN/FNP plan of study for full-time students can be completed in two calendar years if started in the Spring (January) term, or slightly longer if started in Fall (August).
-Students may develop a part-time plan of study with input from their faculty advisor.
+Students may develop a part-time plan of study with input from their faculty adviser.

 Requirements upon Acceptance